neotoma/personal-server/README.md

 ## Setting up the environment

 The code requires one environment variable to run the server and several others to deploy the server to another system.
-These environment variables can be declared by adding a file named `.env` (in [INI format](https://en.wikipedia.org/wiki/INI_file)) to the base directory, assuming they're not already declared elsewhere in the system already:
+The following environment variables can be declared by adding a file named `.env` (in [INI format](https://en.wikipedia.org/wiki/INI_file)) to the base directory, assuming they're not already declared elsewhere in the system already.
+Such a file will be ignored by Git.

 - `PERSONAL_SERVER_PORT`: Port through which to run the server locally (required for running the app but not required for deployment)
+- `PERSONAL_SERVER_DATA_DIR`: Local system path to data directory (required for running the app but not required for deployment)
+- `PERSONAL_SERVER_DEPLOY_USERNAME`: User name with which to SSH into remote deployment server (required for deployment)
 - `PERSONAL_SERVER_DEPLOY_HOST`: Address of the remote deployment server (required for deployment)
-- `PERSONAL_SERVER_DEPLOY_DIR`: Destination directory for app on remote deployment server (required for deployment)
+- `PERSONAL_SERVER_DEPLOY_DIR`: Remote system path to app directory on deployment server (required for deployment)
-- `PERSONAL_SERVER_DEPLOY_USERNAME`: User name with which to SSH into remote deployment server (required for deployment)
-- `PERSONAL_SERVER_DATA_DIR`: System path to local data directory (required for data deployment and not assumed to be `./data` since it could be symlinked from elsewhere)
+- `PERSONAL_SERVER_DEPLOY_DATA_DIR`: Remote system path to data directory on deployment server (required for deployment)

 You can execute the following from the base directory to create such a file with a default value to run the server on port 4201:

 ```
-echo "PERSONAL_SERVER_PORT=4201" > .env
+printf "PERSONAL_SERVER_PORT=4201\nPERSONAL_SERVER_DATA_DIR=data" > .env
 ```

-If you intend to deploy the server to another system using the script below, you also need to create a `deploy.env` file in the base directory, one that declares the port through which you'd like to run the server remotely.
+If you intend to deploy the server to another system using the script below, you must also create a `.env-deploy` file in the base directory, one that will be ignored by Git and used upon deployment to create an `.env` file remotely, thereby setting environment variables on the deployment server.
 The following can be executed from the base directory to create such a file:

 ```
-echo "PERSONAL_SERVER_PORT=4201" > deploy.env
+printf "PERSONAL_SERVER_PORT=4201\nPERSONAL_SERVER_DATA_DIR=data" > .env-deploy
 ```

+Note that the value of `PERSONAL_SERVER_DEPLOY_DATA_DIR` locally should match the value of `PERSONAL_SERVER_DATA_DIR` remotely to deploy data into the remote directory that the app actually uses there.

 ## Running the server